shawnlee5482/GettingAndCleaningData/README.md

 Generated output contains

 - mean value for the selected variables grouped by Activity and Subject
-- 'mean_std_by_activity.txt' contains analysis result for each activity group
+- 'mean_std.txt' contains analysis result for each activity group and each tester
-- 'mean_std_by_subject.txt' contains analysis result for each tester

 * For the detailed explanation of each varaible, please refer to codebook